 Dixieland: French Bulldog

-The French bulldog was the most popular breed for the first time in 2022.
+The French bulldog was the most popular breed for the first time in 2022, and it’s the most popular in Florida in 2025.
 This adaptable breed reminds us of Dixieland, a popular area that’s constantly seeing new businesses and rolling with the changes.

 Camphor Heights: Golden Retriever